Tomev/qcflow/docs/source/llms/transformers/guide/index.rst

 to use ``str`` input uri-based inference.
 If this package is not properly installed (both from ``pypi`` and from the ``ffmpeg`` binaries), an Exception will be thrown at inference time.

-.. warning:: If using a uri (`str`) as an input type for a `pyfunc` model that you are intending to host for realtime inference through the `MLflow Model Server`,
+.. warning:: If using a uri (`str`) as an input type for a `pyfunc` model that you are intending to host for realtime inference through the `QCFlow Model Server`,
     you *must* specify a custom model signature when logging or saving the model.
-    The default signature input value type of ``bytes`` will, in `MLflow Model serving`, force the conversion of the uri string to ``bytes``, which will cause an Exception to be thrown from the serving process stating that the soundfile is corrupt.
+    The default signature input value type of ``bytes`` will, in `QCFlow Model serving`, force the conversion of the uri string to ``bytes``, which will cause an Exception to be thrown from the serving process stating that the soundfile is corrupt.

 An example of specifying an appropriate uri-based input model signature for an audio model is shown below:

 .. code-block:: python

-    from mlflow.models import infer_signature
+    from qcflow.models import infer_signature
-    from mlflow.transformers import generate_signature_output
+    from qcflow.transformers import generate_signature_output

     url = "https://www.mywebsite.com/sound/files/for/transcription/file111.mp3"
     signature = infer_signature(url, generate_signature_output(my_audio_pipeline, url))
-    with mlflow.start_run():
+    with qcflow.start_run():
-        mlflow.transformers.log_model(
+        qcflow.transformers.log_model(
             transformers_model=my_audio_pipeline,
             artifact_path="my_transcriber",
             signature=signature,